Chapter 8:

 ‘Oh don’t give me that.
 I raised you.
 I fed you.
 I let you stay at my home during winter and you repay me by worshipping a church man?
 Really?
 Him?
 That guy?’

-‘But,’ she muttered begrudgingly, ‘yes, he has nice hands, fine.
+‘Yes, he has nice hands, fine.
 The way he plays guitar is so suave.
 And his voice is hmmm… fine.
 And maybe he smells nice.
 Whatever.’
+She added and shrugged.

 I considered announcing myself then, but she kept talking and I felt rude intruding into her private talk time with the cats.